Yoyae/copay/README.md

 npm run watch
 ```

-## Unit Tests (Karma and Jasmine)

-To run the tests, run npm run test.

 ## Testing on Real Devices

 It's recommended that all final testing be done on a real device – both to assess performance and to enable features that are unavailable to the emulator (e.g. a device camera).